-33.11.2 A candidate for re-appointment as International Judge shall by 1 September of the year of application either comply with the requirements of System 1 set out in regulation 33.11.1 or comply with the requirements of System 2, that is to say, within the last four years prior to 1 September of the year of application, have served as a member of a protest committee for at least six principal events, the majority of which shall be fleet racing events.
-At three of these six events the candidate shall have been a member of an
+33.11.2 A candidate for re-appointment as International Judge shall by 14 October of the year of application either comply with the requirements of System 1 set out in regulation 33.11.1 (except 33.11.1 (d)) with the exception of attending an ISAF Judging Seminar if they have previously done so or comply with the requirements of System 2, that is to say, within the last four years prior to 14 October of the year of application, have served as a member of a protest committee for at least six principal events, the majority of which shall be fleet racing events.
+At three of these six events the candidate shall have been a member of an International Jury.

-International Jury.
 Two of these six events shall have been outside the candidate's Group or Member National Authority.